 The study of musicology draws on historical investigation and various modes of criticism and analysis in the thoughtful consideration of music as both a liberal and a performance art.
-Long a part of the Conservatory’s curriculum—Edward Dickinson, appointed to the faculty in the late nineteenth century, became one of America’s first full-time professors in the discipline—the Department today comprises five faculty members with specialties that range from early-modern England to present-day Indonesia, from Schumann and Elgar to liturgics and historical performance practice.
+Long a part of the conservatory’s curriculum—Edward Dickinson, appointed to the faculty in the late 19th century, became one of America’s first full-time professors in the discipline—the department today comprises five faculty members with specialties that range from early-modern England to present-day Indonesia, from Schumann and Elgar to liturgics and historical performance practice.
 The local ethos of highly engaged teaching in the best liberal arts tradition has been the guiding principle of successive generations in the department, with the counterpoint of our professional research enlivening and sustaining the discourse.

-The Department’s course offerings are organized in a tri-partite scheme that ranges from introductory to advanced levels, in both western and world musics.
+The department’s course offerings are organized in a tri-partite scheme that ranges from introductory to advanced levels, in both western and world musics.

 - 100-level courses

-MHST 101 is required of all baccalaureate students in the Conservatory of Music, and is generally taken early in their course of study.
+MHST 101 is required of all baccalaureate students in the conservatory of music, and is generally taken early in their course of study.
 It is a survey course aimed at providing a fundamental understanding of western music from the Middle Ages to the modern day, chiefly in classical traditions, but with excursions into jazz, popular, and world musics.
-In addition to this focus, the course also provides, in a sense, a valuable introduction to the Conservatory itself, with a substantial slate of guest lecturers drawn from the Faculty.
+In addition to this focus, the course also provides, in a sense, a valuable introduction to the conservatory itself, with a substantial slate of guest lecturers drawn from the faculty.
 Building study and library skills is also part of the instructional scheme.